Pierre Yared: Inflation and central banking

 In a 2024 Brookings study co-authored with Hassan Afrouzi, Marina Halac, and Kenneth Rogoff, Yared examined how evolving economic and political conditions increase the difficulty of sustaining low and stable inflation.
 The authors argued that the disinflationary environment of the late 20th and early 21st centuries was supported by structural forces associated with the Washington Consensus, such as globalization, market liberalization, de-unionization, and fiscal restraint, combined with reforms that enhanced central bank independence and inflation targeting.
 These factors contributed to low inflation levels by the mid-2010s, just before inflation spiked in the wake of the COVID-19 pandemic.
 The authors are of the view that the political economy environment in which central banks operate has changed markedly after the pandemic.

 As structural trends reverse toward de-globalization, industrial policy, and higher defense budgets, the study contends that central banks face renewed political pressure from elected officials to prioritize employment and fiscal expansion over price stability.
 The authors used a dynamic New Keynesian model to analyze these mechanisms, incorporating political economy frictions.
 The model demonstrates how inflationary biases can re-emerge even when central banks maintain formal independence.

 The paper challenges a prevailing view among economists that inflation will eventually return and stay at lower central bank targets — around 2 percent in advanced economies, somewhat higher in emerging ones.
 It also warns that political constraints may lead to greater inflation volatility in the coming years.

 Government service

-In February 2025, Yared was appointed as Vice Chairman of the Council of Economic Advisers (CEA) in the Executive Office of the President of the United States.
-As of September 2025, he began serving as Acting Chairman following the leave of absence of Chairman Stephen Miran, who was appointed at the Federal Reserve’s Board of Governors to succeed Adriana Kugler.
+In February 2025, Yared was appointed member and vice chairman of the Council of Economic Advisers (CEA) in the Executive Office of the President of the United States.
+He served as acting chairman from September 2025 until July 2026, following the leave of absence of Chairman Stephen Miran, who was appointed at the Federal Reserve’s Board of Governors to succeed Adriana Kugler.
 Yared was also considered to succeed Gita Gopinath as First Deputy Managing Director of the International Monetary Fund.

+On June 30, 2026, President Donald Trump announced that Yared was stepping down to return to his teaching post at Columbia Business School and thanked him for his service, referring to him as a "STAR" and a leader of his "team of 'brainiacs.'"
+Yared was succeeded by the president's nominee and University of Minnesota economics professor, Christopher Phelan.

+At his exit interview with Bloomberg, Yared argued that rapid economic policymaking is needed to rejuvenate the U.S. economy and allow it to "lead by example," pointing to the administration's deregulatory push in business, investment in artificial intelligence, and focus on domestic supply chains.

 Yared is described as committed to fiscal restraint and central bank independence, while also supporting U.S. military spending to promote U.S. geopolitical hegemony and financial dominance.